-Deployment Name Sub-deployments Deployment strategy apMain apasc Deploy once per Business Transaction apcentral Management environment apcontainer exmui f5Intermediary apPerformanceServer apcontainer Deploy once per Business Transaction apwebui Management environment, on a separate node from apMain and aqms apTransactionServer. domain notifier apTransactionServer apcontainer Deploy once per Business Transaction - apexmrt Management environment, on a separate node from apMain and apPerformanceServer. apContainer apcontainer Deploy on each node where you want to monitor business services with a plug-in agent.
-In order to implement plug-in agents in a WebLogic 9.2 managed server environment, you must deploy apContainer on the Admin Server. apProxyNode apcontainer Eproxy Deploy on each node where business services will be managed with proxy or plug-in agents. apEProxy eProxy Deploy on any node where you need an open agent (see the online documentation for more information). apMonitorNode apmonitor Deploy on any node where you want to apcontainer monitor objects other than web services.
+Deployment Name Sub-deployments Deployment strategy apMain apasc apcentral Deploy once per Business Transaction Management environment apcontainer exmui f5Intermediary apPerformanceServer apcontainer Deploy once per Business Transaction apwebui Management environment, on a separate node from apMain and aqms apTransactionServer. domain notifier apTransactionServer apcontainer Deploy once per Business Transaction apexmrt Management environment, on a separate node from apMain and apPerformanceServer. apContainer apcontainer Deploy on each node where you want to monitor business services with a plug-in agent. apProxyNode apcontainer Deploy on each node where business Eproxy services will be managed with proxy or plug-in agents. apEProxy eProxy Deploy on any node where you need an open agent (see the online documentation for more information). apMonitorNode apmonitor Deploy on any node where you want to apcontainer monitor objects other than web services.
 The nano-agent processor is used in conjunction with the nano-agent observer (see the Business Transaction Management online documentation for more information). apamshelp apamshelp Deploy twice-once on the node on which apMain is deployed and once on the node on which apPerformanceServer is deployed. bookmart bookmart Sample application bookmartClient bookmartClient Client interface for bookmart sample application tutorial tutorial Sample application tutorialBackup tutorialBackup Additional copy of tutorial sample application for failover tutorial tutorialClient tutorialClient Client interface for tutorial sample application